-8 SITE REMEDIATION (RDL)
+9 SITE REMEDIATION (RDL)

-- ➤ Point Source Remediation System - Fugitive Source Emissions from Contamination Site
+- Point Source Remediation System - Fugitive Source Emissions from Contamination Site

-Air Force installations occasionally have sites that are contaminated with hazardous substances as a result of chemical leaks, spills, or prior disposal practices.
-The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and the Resource Conservation and Recovery Act (RCRA) require the remediation of sites contaminated by hazardous materials which pose a risk to public health or the environment.
+Air Force installations occasionally have sites that are contaminated with hazardous substances as a result of chemical leaks, spills, or prior disposal practices and require site remediation.
+CERCLA and the Resource Conservation and Recovery Act (RCRA) require the remediation of sites contaminated by hazardous materials that poses a risk to public health or the environment.
 Additional guidelines and procedures for remediation of these sites are further defined under the National Contingency Plan (NCP).

-During CERCLA response action/RCRA corrective actions, ERPMs must remain cognizant of, and comply with, certain requirements that are promulgated under the authority of other statutes (e.g., CAA, TSCA).
+During CERCLA response actions/RCRA corrective actions, Environmental Restoration Program Managers (ERPMs) must remain cognizant of, and comply with, certain requirements that are promulgated under the authority of other statutes (e.g., Clean Air Act or the Toxic Substances Control Act).
 Program-specific requirements may have a dramatic impact on which remedies may be feasible because of the regulatory and/or technical constraints imposed under other environmental regulatory programs.

-CERCLA response actions that are conducted entirely on-site do not require federal, state, or local permits but must comply with substantive requirements that are either "applicable" or "relevant and appropriate."
-CERCLA wastes that are transferred off-site must comply with the CERCLA Off-site Rule as well as the substantive and administrative requirements.
+CERCLA response actions that are conducted entirely on-site do not require Federal, State, or local permits, but must comply with substantive requirements that are either "applicable" or "relevant and appropriate."
+Wastes collected using actions of CERCLA that are transferred offsite must comply with the CERCLA Off-site Rule as well as the substantive and administrative requirements.
 Off-site actions, however, are not governed by the concept of relevance and appropriateness.
+Pollutant emissions generated from remediation equipment which operate at one location for a minimum of one year must be calculated and reported in the annual AEI.
+The emissions reported from this source category are those produced by the equipment used, and not the vaporization of the pollutants from the site itself.